RainSTR-Studio/mcospkg/README.md

 If you have installed mcospkg, just run this command:
 `sudo mcospkg update mcospkg`

-To build it, ensure you had installed these applications(packages):
+To build it, ensure you had installed these applications(packages) on Linux:

  - Rust(stable, latest, with Cargo)
  - gcc/clang(with cc)